UXSoc/uxsoc-apps-cms/src/pages/index.md

   - description: ' '
     positions:
       - description: >-
-          The Vice President for Events is **in charge of making sure the programs and logistics of UXSoc's events are smooth and well-designed**.
-Moreover, he/ she is responsible for keeping the overall event experience (both for audience and speaker) meaningful and relevant.
+          The VP for Events is **in charge of making sure the programs and logistics of UXSoc's events are smooth and well-designed**.
+Moreover, they are responsible for keeping the overall event experience (both for audience and speaker) meaningful and relevant.

-          He/she is an **efficient planner and organizer of events**.
-He/she is **familiar with Ateneo’s (rigorous) mechanisms** with regards to venue reservations and project proposals.
-If not, he/she is **ready to learn** them, immerse in them, and give their soul to them.
+          They are an **efficient planner and organizer of events**.
+They are **familiar with Ateneo’s (rigorous) mechanisms** with regards to venue reservations and project proposals.
+If not, they should be **ready to learn** them, immerse in them, and give their soul to them.

-          He/she knows how to deploy project teams, manage expectations and motivations, and pick the right people for the right job.
+          They know how to deploy project teams, manage expectations and motivations, and pick the right people for the right job.

-          The Events VP is in charge of working alongside the Finance department to keep track of the budget of all events for the year as well as to keep track of the expenses of each project or event.
+          The VP is in charge of working alongside the Finance department to keep track of the budget of all events for the year as well as to keep track of the expenses of each project or event.

-          He/ she is also in charge of working with the Externals department to scout and assign relevant speakers for each major event.
+          They are also in charge of working with the Externals department to scout and assign relevant speakers for each major event.

-          He/ she must also collaborate together with the Branding, Design & Consultancy, Dev, and Content Marketing department to create a lesson plan as well as assign relevant and appropriate speakers for workshops.
+          They must also collaborate together with the Branding, Design & Consultancy, Dev, and Content Marketing department to create a lesson plan as well as assign relevant and appropriate speakers for workshops.

           Most importantly, the Events VP must advocate for User Experience design.
-He/ she must encourage his/ her AVPs and members to learn and practice User Experience design outside Events (e.g. web development, design, etc.).
+They must encourage their AVPs and members to learn and practice User Experience design outside Events (e.g. web development, design, etc.).
         title: ' The Event Experience Designer'